 The last few kilometres (from Viman Nagar to Wakad) after hitting Pune was just a hard hit for all three of us.
 We found ourselves on our respective beds at 4.15 am.
 A long peaceful sleep after all the back breaking exhaustive bike ride, felt like Heaven.

 Route Taken : Pune -> Ahmednagar ->Aurangabad -> Jalna -> Lonar Crater

 Route Taken : Dadar -> Igatpuri -> Samgamner ->Aurangabad -> Jalna-> Lonar Crater

 The best time to visit Lonar crater is during the months starting November till late January.
 The climate remains soothing throughout the day and the temperature do not fluctuates much during this time of the year.

 Hotels to stay near Lonar Crater

 MTDC hotels are the best option to stay for all tourist types.
 But you will need to book online, well in advance to get a confirmed accommodation.
+The property is very decent and has a close proximity to Lonar crater.
 You can find more details on the official Maharastra Tourism website.

 Nearest Railway station to Lonar crater is Jalna.
 From there you can easily get a private cab on hire to reach Lonar crater.